 - Any purchase by one party from another represents a legally-binding creditor-debtor relationship when both parties sign a legal contract for the sale.

-In business, these agreements almost always include clear, unambiguous, and detailed description of the following:
+In business, these agreements almost always include an unambiguous and detailed description of the following:

-A loan contract will state the time period over which the specific creditor-debtor relationship should exist.
+A loan contract will state the timespan over which the specific creditor-debtor relationship should exist.